chelseavalentine/Notes/NagiosCore.md

   - you define everything else with host & service objects
     + you define a single host check mechanism & several service checks per host, which tells Nagios which plugins to call to get the status of a host/service
   - helps Nagios track dependencies between hosts
-    + you can also do this via dependency defintiions
+    + you can also do this via dependency definitions

 * if a host isn't available, all of the services aren't available, so it doesn't send a notification per service, nor run the checks until it's up